 Add the tomatoes to a large bowl with a drop or two of dish detergent.
 Fill the bowl with cool water.
 Gently swish the tomatoes around, creating a lather.
 Massage the tomatoes in your hands under running water until all of the soap is completely removed.
 Transfer to a clean bowl until ready to use.

-As I previously mentioned, this jam takes time.
+As I previously mentioned, Sweet Tomato Jam takes time.
 When simmering the mixture, think about how the tomato jam will look when it has cooled.
 If, in your mind, it does not look like it will have the consistency of a fruit jam, let the mixture continue to simmer.

 - 1/2 cup brown sugar, lightly packed

 - 1/2 teaspoon dried red chili flakes, optional

 - Add all of the ingredients to a sauce pan and stir to combine.

 - Over medium heat, bring the mixture to a gentle boil.
 Gently boil 10 minutes.
 Do not leave the pot unattended!
 Stir frequently.

 - Allow the jam to simmer until it has thickened and looks like jam – stirring often!

 - Once done, transfer the jam to a clean mason jar.
 Place a lid on the jar and set aside to cool for two hours.